-Wild For Life Foundation delivers an important public service by providing a place where orphaned, distressed, injured, or displaced horses and burros get a second chance at life and are able to thrive in a natural habitats.
+Wild for Life Foundation, an all volunteer 501 c3 charity that relies 100% on donations is working around the clock to assure the forever safe harbor for these and other wild and domestic equines.
+Your continued kind support enables us to provide everything from veterinary medical care, to farriers, to nutritional hay and feed, to nursery and foaling enclosures to safe natural habitat spaces and beyond.
+Wild For Life Foundation delivers an important public service by providing a place where orphaned, distressed, injured, or displaced horses and burros get a second chance at life and are able to thrive in natural habitats.
 Your continued monetary donations make it possible to provide the vital care and living space these victimized Mustangs need.
-And for each mustang that is sponsored, we are able to save another distressed horse and meet its long term need for quality care and safe housing.

 The Wild For Life Foundation needs your continued support and respectfully seeks your assistance in sharing information about our mission with your friends and family.
 We can’t do this work without you.
 You make our healing and lifesaving work possible.

 We thank you for your continued support of our work on behalf of the horses.
 Together we can make a huge difference now and for generations to come.

 The Team at Wild for Life FoundationNavajo Horses Rescue and Recovery Mission

 PS - We are pleased to invite you to enjoy and share WFLF's "YEAR of the HORSE"!
 It's an inspiring 1 1/2 minute video celebrating a magnificent year of equine rescue, sanctuary and education from the Wild For Life Foundation (WFLF).
 AND, it features many of the Navajo horses rescued under WFLF's Navajo Horses Rescue and Recovery Mission!